• WKS010 Global Schedule

 • Chapter 42: Troubleshooting & Gemba-Driven Deviation Control

-• 44: Smart AI Adoption: Tools & Talent Alignment
+• Chapter 44: Smart AI Adoption: Tools & Talent Alignment

 • Chapter 45: Talent-Led Shift with AI-Supported Improvements